GenomicsAotearoa/metagenomics_summer_school/README.md

 # Metagenomics Summer School

+Material migration is in-progress (to be completed by 12:00hrs October 24th) - new url is https://genomicsaotearoa.github.io/metagenomics_summer_school/

 Course materials for the Genomics Aotearoa Metagenomics Summer School, to be hosted at the University of Auckland in November.

 A draft timetable for the day is provided below, but please keep in mind that this is subject to change as we evaluate our course material.